There are a number of walking trails to follow throughout the Eastern Wheatbelt from heritage walks, bush walks and rock walks.

 Facilities: 2 picnic tables and 6 interpretive signs.

 Tamma Parkland provides a glimpse into the type of vegetation that was once found in the area.
 The 23 hectares is home to 175 native plants in five habitat sites.
-Over 45 species of birds have been sighted in the Park and there are two species of trap door spider.
+Over 45 species of birds have been sighted in the Park.
 In spring time droseras, a variety of orchids, grevillea, hakea and the mallee trees are all a feature of the Park.

 Totadgin Conservation Park Interpretive Trail